 Circulate Inside Air

 As mentioned, fans and dehumidifiers are great tools to dry out your home after a flood.
 If you can safely use a generator, do so to power these devices.
 When using these tools, ensure that the windows of the home are closed to help remove the moisture.
-But, if you do not have a fan or dehumidifier, you can try to dry out your house by simply creating airflow into your home by opening all the doors and windows.
+If you do not have a fan or dehumidifier, you can try to dry out your house by simply creating airflow into your home by opening all the doors and windows.

 Clean Up Debris

 Remove debris as quickly as possible, as these items could be trapping more water that can create further water damage or lead to mold.
-Carpet and furniture are two common items that can create mold in your home.
+Carpeting and furniture are two common items that can create mold in your home.

 Discard Spoiled Food and Water